Atlassian has an ambitious product roadmap that folds in OpsGenie and positions Jira for incident management. But...

 Atlassian shifted its focus to incident response because DevOps has changed that IT discipline, but there are gaps between existing tools.
 Analysts agreed IT incident response has changed in recent years, and they pointed to Splunk's acquisition of VictorOps as part of this same trend.

-"The thing that distinguishes what we call continuous resolution from traditional ticketing systems is collaboration," Betz said.
+"The thing that distinguishes what we call continuous from traditional ticketing systems is collaboration," Betz said.
 "The problem at scale does need to be seen holistically, and different channels of communication with internal staff, business partners, end users and customers have to be aligned across all channels."

 A sense of urgency and speed are also essential to modern IT incident management in a DevOps world.
 Betz predicted more M&A activity on the horizon for IT tool vendors.
 PagerDuty and xMatters remain potentially juicy acquisition targets for IT service management vendors, such as ServiceNow, Cherwell or Micro Focus, he said.